 If you thought the benefits ended there ... you're wrong.
 Squats can also help prevent weak joints and decrease your risk of injury by improving your flexibility.

 Pretty essential?
 I think so.
-Now let's get into how to squat correctly.
-That way, you'll feel confident the next time you're ready to go low at the gym!
+Now let’s break down proper squat form so you can squat safely and get the most out of every rep. That way, you'll feel confident the next time you're ready to go low at the gym!

 How to Do a Basic Squat

-For squats, form is everything.
+Your squat form is everything.
 We have to make sure we get this started off the right way.
+Let's walk through it, step by step.

 Before you begin, make sure you locate a squat rack and a barbell.
 Load the bar with a weight you're comfortable with and rack the bar at chest height.